What's in the Garden...

 In the spring we plant corms of ranunculus and bulbs of allium and iris to go with the biennials that bloom early like Iceland poppies, dianthus and delphinium.
 Then the perennials pop out in June with peony season as the crown jewel.
-As July warms up the hardy annuals mix with the summer bulbs and tubers of liatris, crocosima, and dahlia.
-August brings succession after succession of the tender annuals including sunflowers, zinnia, marigolds, ageratum, celosia, cosmos and amaranth.
+As July warms up the hardy annuals mix with the summer perennials and bulbs like liatris and crocosima.
+August brings succession after succession of the tender annuals including sunflowers dahlia, zinnia, marigolds, ageratum, celosia, cosmos and amaranth.

-Each week we make mixed bouquets in three sizes to sell in the studio Wednesday and Friday afternoons and Saturday morning at the Oneida County Public Market at Union Station in Utica.
+Each week we make mixed bouquets in three sizes to deliver to stores Thursday and sell at Saturday morning at the Oneida County Public Market at Union Station in Utica.

 Our Everyday Bouquets are happy enough to fill a standard vase.
 Each one is made with a mix of traditional garden flowers and greenery.
 These bouquets are delivered to stores around Utica on Thursday and the market in Utica on Saturday.

 We offer just a handful of blooms in our Posy.
 These are often an eclectic mix and perfect for a lavish little flower fix or to use as arrangements for a party.
 These are a market exclusive or by reservation.

 Our Spongetta Bouquet combines the fanciest of seasonal flowers with accents and fillers found all over the farm.
 These are the bouquets featured in our summer flower subscription and are available at market and by special request.